 My experience staying at the resort was superb because it was my birthday celebration – sipping cocktails by the private beach in the club, watching a traditional dance performance during dinner in the restaurant, walking by the pool and courtyard at night, searching for local souvenirs in the mini night market in the resort, enjoying spa treatments in the spa center… it was amazing.

-If you are staying in Bali for a week (which I think you should), my suggestion would be to stay a few days in the south of the island and then migrate to the north, like Denpasar, Canggu, Uluwatu or Ubud.
-These places have many amazing hostel or homestay that is absolutely beautiful for budget travelers.
-The only problem is the traffic.
-It might take much time to deal with the long-distance travel to explore different parts of the island if you only stay in one location.
+If you are staying in Bali for a week or an even longer time, (which I think you should), my suggestion is to stay a few days in the south of the island like in Uluwatu and Nusa Dua, then migrate to the north, like in Denpasar, Canggu, Kuta, Ubud and beyond.
+Areas like Canggu and Kuta are popular tourist areas, and you will find many amazing hostels, villas, and homestays that are absolutely incredible for budget travelers.
+The only thing I would complain about is the traffic, but hey, it gets better off-peak hours and it’s not that bad if you are getting around on a Grab scooter.
+It might take much time to deal with long-distance travel to explore different parts of the island if you only stay in one location.

-Go on a shopping spree and take a cooking class in Ubud
+Go on a shopping spree and take a class in Ubud

 Paon Bali Cooking Class

 Many of the cooking classes include a guided tour of a local food market, and it’s a good way to get in touch with the locals and learn a bit about their eating culture.
 I also took a cooking class in Yogyakarta and wrote about it, I had a pleasant one-on-one time with our cooking teacher and a nice meal at the terrace afterward!